blandflakes/echo-chamber/README.md

 Finally, your app should return an EchoResponse struct.
 The echo/response namespace has convenience functions for creating this, the penultimate function being `respond`

-Check out the source, and then:

-    lein jar && lein install

-In your project, depend on echo-chamber:

-    [echo-chamber "0.1.0-SNAPSHOT"]

-For help, try using the [echo-ring template](http://github.com/blandflakes/echo-ring-template)
+For help/an example, try using the [echo-chamber-compojure template](http://github.com/blandflakes/echo-chamber-compojure)

-## TODO
-- Publish so that lein can pick it up

 ## Future enhancements
 - Potentially an intent dispatcher